 Still of the video poem, An ode to tree-writing/树木写作颂 , single channel video poem, featuring Ouyang Yu colour, sound, 27 mins 16 sec (approx). © Jessye Wdowin-McGregor

-A Reflection on —
+A Reflection on —An ode to tree-writing 树木写作颂

 From July until November 2023, poet, writer, literary scholar, translator and editor Ouyang Yu and multi-disciplinary visual artist Jessye Wdowin-McGregor worked together to capture a short film exploring Ouyang’s ‘tree-writing project’ - a poetic representation of his daily practice of writing poems on the trunks and leaves of trees in Bundoora Park, Kingsbury, a site of inspiration the poet has returned to again and again for almost thirty years.

-The film, a ‘video poem’ featuring Ouyang’s words and Jessye’s imagery, was conceived as a reflection upon ecology and time, the artists’ mutual love of nature, belief in the spontaneity of the creative act and the vitality of the poetic image in the search for a sense of spirit and place.
+Grounded in the artists’ wider residency project, Ekphrasis, it was conceived as a reflection upon ecology and time, the artists’ mutual love of nature, belief in the spontaneity of the creative act and the vitality of the poetic image in the search for a sense of spirit and place.

 It’s no surprise then that An ode to tree-writing (树木写作颂) is presented in three parts, loosely encompassing the residency project’s stages and areas of shared thematic interest, namely: